VojtaStruhar/chaos-game/README.md

 ## TODO

 - Snap points to a grid - just a square grid at first?
 Show guidance lines maybe?

+# Issues

+The tool is supposed to access `export` and `chaos_preset` folders next to the built executable (and if they don't exist, create them).
+On windows this seems to work fine (??) and even on MacOS through Wine, the folders get created.
+With MacOS build however, it seems to fail.
+Everything works in the editor tho.

 ## Resources